smicker/go_fileWriter/README.md

-This program writes an increasing integer to a file ./output.txt each second, forever.
+This program writes an increasing integer to a file ./output.txt each second.

+It has some optional input parameters which you see with "./fileWriter -help":
+-crashTime int  (Makes the program crash after the given amount of seconds) -runTime   int  (Makes the program gracefully exit after the given amount of seconds) -fName  string  (Sets another output filename than ./output.txt)

 Creation walkthrough...
 1. mkdir go_fileWriter